uncomplicate/neanderthal/articles/tutorial_opencl.md

 the benefits you see on NVIDIA and AMD websites.

-* The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away, behind a frendly Clojure API.
+* The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away, behind a friendly Clojure API.

 **TL/DR: Multiplication of large matrices is more than 500x faster with Neanderthal than with optimized pure Java libraries, 25x faster than Neanderthal native engine